sachanganesh/eventador-rs/seam-disruptor/README.md

 # seam-disruptor

-This crate provides a Pub/Sub event-bus based on the disruptor pattern from LMAX.
+This crate provides a lock-free Pub/Sub event-bus based on the disruptor pattern from LMAX.
 It can be used in a local context as well as a distributed context to source and send events to other computers.

 ## Future Goals